viviankahm07/ai-productivity-tools/agentic-cover-letter-generator/README.md

 `<job_url>` can be a URL to a job posting, or raw job description text.
 The generated draft is written to `output/`. (`python main.py "<job_url>"` is equivalent and gives friendlier `--help` output.)

+## Notes

+- The model is set in `config.MODEL_NAME` (currently `gpt-5.6-sol`).
+It's a reasoning model, so part of its output token budget goes to internal reasoning before it writes any visible text — if you swap in a different reasoning model and start seeing `GeneratorError`s about an empty response, raise `MAX_COMPLETION_TOKENS` and/or lower `REASONING_EFFORT` in `src/agents/generator.py`.
+- `src/page_fit.py`'s page-count estimate is exactly that — an estimate, calibrated against a known one-page reference letter, not a real layout engine (there's no Word/LibreOffice in this setup to render an exact page count from).
+It's precise enough to drive the tightening loop, not to promise an exact line count.

 ## What's excluded from this repo